01 — Why It Keeps Happening

 The Cycle of Optimistic Failure

 The cycle works as follows.
 An optimistic estimate is made at the start of the month.
 Real spending exceeds the estimate, as it almost always does.
 The overspend is attributed to external factors rather than to the structural bias that generated the estimate.
 The next month begins with the same optimistic projection, because the bias has not been interrogated.
 Repeat.
 The financial consequences accumulate: the emergency fund that never gets funded, the debt that never gets paid down, the savings goal that perpetually recedes.
+It's also a major reason people end up living paycheck to paycheck even on a decent income.
 The cause is not bad intention or weak willpower.
 It is a cognitive bias that operates below the level of conscious awareness, and that cannot be corrected by trying harder to spend less.

 Why Awareness Alone Does Not Fix It